A Rape on Campus: Consequences

 The Washington Post reported that the members of Phi Kappa Psi "went into hiding for weeks after their home was vandalized with spray paint calling them rapists and bricks that broke their windows", and had to escape to hotels.
 The report indicated the college students suffered disgust, emotion, and confusion.
 Some students "actually had to leave the room while they were reading [the article] because they were so upset."
 A former student who graduated in 2013 said "the day [the article] came out was the most emotionally grueling of my life."
 Phi Kappa Psi members received death threats and the president of the university postponed all events related to its fraternities and sororities until mid-January 2015.

 One month after the publication of the Rolling Stone article, the Rector of the University of Virginia, George Keith Martin, accused the magazine of "drive-by journalism" when he stated, "Like a neighborhood thrown into chaos by drive-by violence, our tightly knit community has experienced the full fury of drive-by journalism in the 21st century."

 According to the Columbia report, "Allen W. Groves, the University dean of students, and Nicole Eramo, an assistant dean of students, separately wrote to the authors of this report that the story's account of their actions was inaccurate."
 Columbia published Groves' letter, where he contrasts video of his statements to the University of Virginia Board of Visitors in September 2014 with the text of Erdely's published article, and concludes that Erdely's article contains "bias and malice".
 Erdely furthermore reported that Office for Civil Rights Assistant Secretary Catherine E. Lhamon called Groves' statements at the meeting "deliberate and irresponsible".

-On January 30, 2015, Teresa Sullivan, the President of the University of Virginia, acknowledged that the Rolling Stone story was "discredited" in her State of the University Address.
+On January 30, 2015, Sullivan acknowledged that the Rolling Stone story was "discredited" in her State of the University Address.
 In her remarks, she said, "Before the Rolling Stone story was discredited, it seemed to resonate with some people simply because it confirmed their darkest suspicions about universities—that administrations are corrupt; that today's students are reckless and irresponsible; that fraternities are hot-beds of deviant behavior."

 The Rolling Stone article had a negative effect on applications to the University of Virginia.
 For the first time since 2002, applications to the university dropped.
 Prior to the publication of the story, early-action applications were up 7.5 percent with 16,187 applicants.
 However overall applications were down 0.7 percent to 31,107 in the aftermath of the publication.

 National sorority leaders ordered UVA sororities to not interact with fraternities during Boys Bid Night when fraternities admit new pledges.
 Virginia sorority members called the restrictions "unnecessary and patronizing".